LL.M. in Gaming Law

 - Statement explaining in 250-500 words why you are applying to this program

-- One or two letters of reference from an individual who knows you well and can discuss your academic achievements, professional work as a lawyer, or legal research and writing skills.
-All letters should provide e-mail or telephone contact information for the reference.
+- Two letters of recommendation from an individual who knows you well and can discuss your academic achievements, professional work as a lawyer, or legal research and writing skills.
+Recommenders can write a narrative letter of recommendation or submit UNLV's recommendation form.
+Recommenders should provide their e-mail or telephone contact information.

 - Current résumé including education, work experience, honors, and community service activities

 - Official transcripts from all programs attended.
 International applicants can have their transcripts evaluated by WES

 - For international applicants whose native language is not English, a TOEFL score is required